decentralized-identity/hub-node-core/lib/Hub.md

 | A256GCM                       | Yes                | Yes            |
 | XSalsa20-Poly1305             | To be implemented  | To be added    |

+## Adding Algorithm Support
+This section describes how to add additional support to cryptographic algorithms in the Hub.

+### Signing Algorithm
+Create a library function for the new signing algorithm matching the `VerifySignatureDelegate` definition, then reference it in the `verifySignature(...)` function. `VerifySignatureDelegate` and `verifySignature(...)` can be located in `HubAuthentication.ts`.

+### Signature Verification Algorithm
+To be added.

+### Encryption Algorithm
+To be added.

+### Decryption Algorithm
+To be added.

 # Future Work
 - Stateful authentication scheme to prevent any replay attack.